paulvid/cdp_create_dl_aws/README.md

 # Overview

-This set of scripts automates the creationg of all minimal pre-requisites to setup a CDP AWS datalake, including:
+This set of scripts automates the creation of all minimal pre-requisites to setup a CDP AWS datalake, including:
 * Syncing proper roles to existing environment
 * Set of minimal AWS policies
 * Set of minimal AWS roles